javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 </body>
 ```

-HTML attributes have following features:
+HTML attributes have the following features:

-- Their name is case-insensitive (that's HTML: `id` is same as `ID`).
+- Their name is case-insensitive (`id` is same as `ID`).
-- They are always strings.
+- Their values are always strings.

 Here's an extended demo of working with attributes: